- Setup

-Cloudflare Argo Tunnel enables a web server to serve websites over the public internet without opening an inbound port.
+Cloudflare Tunnel (formerly known as Cloudflare Argo Tunnel) enables a web server to serve websites over the public internet without opening an inbound port.
 With its built-in NAT traversal, a web server can even operate behind a NAT without resorting to port forwarding.
 The NAT traversal feature reminds me of Tor onion and I2P Eepsite, though the underlying connection is totally different.

 Static tunnel is a feature introduced in v2020.9.3 that associate a tunnel with a static subdomain (UUID.cfargotunnel.com) that a user can CNAME a website to; without this feature, cloudflared had to recreate DNS record every time a tunnel reconnects.